masnun/torrent-tweeter/README.md

 ### Messy Code

 The project was initially targeted for a Tessel device.
 So I tried to minimize dependencies and  avoided fancy stuff.
 But sadly, I could not run `cheerio` on Tessel and didn't have the enthusiasm to write another layer of regex.

-I will clean this code up when I get some more free time.
-ES6 is in my wishlist.
+<del>I will clean this code up when I get some more free time.
+ES6 is in my wishlist. </del> I have started refactoring to ES6.
 Meanwhile, I would very much appreciate feedback/pull requests.

 ### Installation